Skip to content

 backtrack(state, choices, selected, res);

-// Retract: undo the choice, restore to the previous state
+// Backtrack: undo choice, restore to previous state

 selected[i] = false;